DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Humans lost a Great War.
 But it brings a question then.

 "It might sound... as a dumb question.
-But I really have no idea what's going on here"
+But I really have no idea what's going on here."

 He then pressed on his question to silent Saki and Ashlan.